 Sir Richard Wallace and His Fountains

-Originally, Sir Wallace funded 40 free-standing, grand model fountains and ten wall mounted fountains, all placed at strategic locations.
+Originally, Sir Richard Wallace funded 40 free-standing, grand model fountains and ten wall mounted fountains, all placed at strategic locations.
 More of the grand model fountains were added when they proved to be very popular and practical, and as the Paris population expanded.
-According to British newspaper accounts and French historical records, Sir Wallace funded an additional ten fountains in 1876 and ten more in 1879.1
+According to British newspaper accounts and French historical records, Wallace funded an additional ten fountains in 1876 and ten more in 1879.1

 Two newer models were designed later, a colonnade model and a petit model, making a total of four styles called Wallace fountains, although only the original grand model and the wall applied model were Wallace conceptions.
 At publication date, there are 100 public grand model Wallace fountains in Paris, all of which dispense safe drinking water.
 In addition, one original wall model and two colonnade model fountains are still in existence and are included in the walking guides.

 The grand model fountains were roughly designed by Richard Wallace himself.
 He drew sketches of the fountains he envisioned, incorporating in the drawings his desire for them to be useful, beautiful and symbolic.
 Then, Wallace hired his personal acquaintance, Charles-Auguste Lebourg, a highly regarded sculptor from Nantes.
 Lebourg was asked to improve the sketches and turn the practical drinking fountains into true works of art.